-Index: Ginnie Mae Pool No.: First Payment Due: Issue Date: Maturity Date: Mortgage Interest and Security Security Payment Adjustment Interest Adjustment Date: Date: Mortgage Payment Adjustment Date: Security Margin: , , Depository: Central Paying and Transfer Agent: The Federal Reserve Bank of New York
+Ginnie Mae Pool No.: First Payment Due:

+Issue Date: Maturity Date:

+Depository: Central Paying and Transfer Agent:

+The Federal Reserve Bank of New York

 The securities offered hereby (the "Securities") provide for the timely payment of principal and interest on the twentieth day of each month, except as stated herein, commencing in the month following the month of issuance.
-Interest will accrue on the Securities at the initial per annum rate specified above until the first security interest adjustment date and thereafter at a per annum rate that will be adjusted annually as described in this prospectus; installments of principal will be payable in relation to payments of principal on the underlying pool of mortgages described herein.
+Interest will accrue on the Securities at the per annum rate specified above; installments of principal will be payable in relation to payments of principal on the underlying pool of mortgages described herein.
 The maturity date for the Securities is based on the mortgage with the latest maturity.
 See "Maturity, Prepayment, and Yield" herein for a discussion of certain significant factors that should be considered by prospective investors in the Securities offered hereby.